suzuki-shunsuke/tfcmt/README.md

 `{{ .UpdatedResources }}` | a list of updated resource paths.
 This variable can be used at only plan `{{ .DeletedResources }}` | a list of deleted resource paths.
 This variable can be used at only plan `{{ .ReplaecedResources }}` | a list of deleted resource paths.
 This variable can be used at only plan

-On GitHub, tfcmt can also put a warning message if the plan result contains resource deletion (optional).

 In the template, the [sprig template functions](http://masterminds.github.io/sprig/) can be used.